GAIA-UNIL/G2S/README.md

 `make` in `build/Makefile` checks whether `include/zmq.hpp` exists.
 If missing, it auto-downloads `zmq.hpp` from `cppzmq` using `curl` (preferred), then `wget`, then `python`.

+For Python wheels, `zmq.h` must also be available.
+The Python build first tries `pyzmq` include paths (PEP 517 isolated builds), then system include paths.
+If not found, install ZeroMQ development headers (for example `libzmq3-dev` on Debian/Ubuntu or `zeromq-devel` on RHEL/Fedora).

 ## AS mask order (`-mi`)

 In Anchor Sampling, candidate mismatch is computed first, `-mi` invalid entries (`NaN`, `inf`, and non-positive values) are excluded before top-`k` ranking, and `-mi` weights are then used for weighted draw within the retained candidates.